godotengine/godot-docs/tutorials/math/matrices_and_transforms.rst

 :ref:`class_Basis` vectors and the origin in both 2D and 3D: https://github.com/godotengine/godot-demo-projects/tree/master/misc/matrix_transform

-.. note:: Spatial's "Matrix" section in Godot 3.2's inspector
-          displays the matrix as transposed, with the columns horizontal and the rows vertical.
-This may be changed to be less confusing in a future release of Godot.

-.. note:: You cannot edit Node2D's transform matrix directly in Godot 3.2's
-          inspector.
-This may be changed in a future release of Godot.

 If you would like additional explanation, you should check out 3Blue1Brown's excellent video about 3D linear transformations: https://www.youtube.com/watch?v=rHLEWRxRGiM